neicnordic/sensitive-data-archive/sda/cmd/sync/sync.md

 For each message, these steps are taken (if not otherwise noted, errors halts progress, the message is Nack'ed, and the service moves on to the next message):

 1. The message is validated as valid JSON that matches the "dataset-mapping" schema.
 If the message can’t be validated it is sent to the error queue for later analysis.
-2. Checks where the dataset is created by comparing the center prefix on the dataset ID, if it is a remote ID processing stops.
+2. Checks where the dataset is created by comparing the configured prefix(SYNC_DATASET_WITH_PREFIX) with the dataset ID, if it is a does not have the provided ID processing stops.
 3. For each stable ID in the dataset the following is performed:
     1. The archive file path and file size is fetched from the database.
     2. The file size on disk is requested from the storage system.